-Kingston trees at risk due to urban construction and lack of care
+Kingston trees at risk of falling due to urban construction and lack of care

-Concerns raised that trees at risk from building works and a lack of conservation.
+Concerns have been raised that trees in Kingston may be at risk of being destroyed due to building works and a lack of government conservation.

-Local ecologist, Alison Fure, who campaigns for tree conservation in Kingston, told the Kingston Courier about the devastating impact planning development is having on trees in the area.
+Local independent ecologist, Alison Fure, who campaigns for the conservation of trees in Kingston, told the Kingston Courier the devastating impact planning development is having on trees.

-She said that materials left on the sites of trees affected tree health and more should be done by the council and locals to prevent this.
+She said that materials left on the sites of trees is greatly affecting their wellbeing and more should be done by the council and locals to prevent this.

-“There are over 100 lines of willow, oak, horse chestnut and sycamores [on Cambridge Road Estate] that are having to cope with the odd situation of having 13 story buildings surrounding them.
+“There are over 100 lines of willow, oak, horse Chesnutt and sycamores [on Cambridge Road Estate] that are having to cope with the odd situation of having 13 story buildings surrounding them,

-“These trees should not be surrounded by hoards of building materials being stored on top of them or be deprived of the normal elements they’re used to.”
+“These trees should not be surrounded by hoardings of buildings materials being stored on top of them or be deprived of the normal elements they’re used to.”

-Building materials in Cambridge Road Estate (Credit: Alison Fure)
+Buildings materials stored on trees in Cambridge Road Estate (Credit: Alison Fure)

 Fure said the council’s efforts to replant trees have not been effective in tackling the issue as not enough aftercare is taken in helping the trees grow and reach their full size.